Cryptocurrency vs Stock Exchange: The Difference Between Crypto and Stock Exchanges

-Trade has a history as long as history itself, however stock exchanges as we know them are a relatively new phenomenon.
+Trade has a history as long as history itself, however, stock exchanges as we know them are a relatively new phenomenon - well at least 400 years new…

 Today, with an exchange in almost every country, stock exchanges provide vast marketplaces for the buying and selling of currencies and commodities across the globe.